Japan's Takeda no longer an IOC member: IOC

 LAUSANNE, Switzerland (Reuters) - Japanese Olympic Committee (JOC) chief Tsunekazu Takeda, who is under investigation in France for suspected corruption and will step down from his role in June, is no longer an International Olympic Committee member, the IOC said on Tuesday.

-Takeda said last week he would step down from the JOC when his term ends and would also resign from the IOC.
+Takeda, who has repeatedly denied any wrongdoing, said last week he would step down from the JOC when his term ends and would also resign from the IOC.
 The Olympic body, however, said his membership ended on Tuesday.

 “The IOC Executive Board recognized the resignation of Tsunekazu Takeda,” IOC spokesman Mark Adams told a news conference after a meeting of the executive board.